onniro/2PACMPEG/README.md

 <img alt="original icon for 2PACMPEG" src="misc/FFMPAC_OG.ico" style="width:40%;">

-_pac was tha meanin of lyfe..._
+_pac wuz tha meanin of lyfe..._

 # 0. yapping
-<p>this program was written for the purpose of performing certain processing (such as compression or format conversion) on shadowplay clips and whatnot so that they can be uploaded to discord without having to increase the file upload size limit by wasting money on nitro</p>
+<p>this program was written for the purpose of making it slightly easier to do certain processing (such as compression and format conversion) specifically on shadowplay clips and whatnot so that they can be uploaded to discord without having to increase the file upload size limit by wasting money on nitro</p>

 # 1. installation
 ## 1.1.
 Windows
-- step 1: obtain copies of ffmpeg.exe and ffprobe.exe (<https://www.ffmpeg.org/download.html>)
+- step 1: get copies of ffmpeg.exe and ffprobe.exe (<https://www.ffmpeg.org/download.html>)
-- step 2: download the archive where it says something like 2PACMPEG_WINDOWS_x64 from <https://github.com/onniro/2PACMPEG/releases>
+- step 2: download 2PACMPEG.EXE from <https://github.com/onniro/2PACMPEG/releases>
-- step 3: unpack the archive somewhere
-- step 4: go to the containing folder of 2PACMPEG.EXE
+- step 3: go to the containing folder of 2PACMPEG.EXE
-- step 5: make a folder there with the name ffmpeg
+- step 4: make a folder there with the name ffmpeg
-- step 6: put ffmpeg.exe and ffprobe.exe into the aforementioned folder
+- step 5: put ffmpeg.exe and ffprobe.exe into the that folder

 ## 1.2.
 Linux
 - step 1: get ffmpeg and ffprobe from your package manager